srmfx/Zicroram/README.md

 ### TROUBLESHOOTING:

-The binary program offers a quickhand manual on troubleshooting: ./zicroram --troubleshooting
+The binary program offers a quickhand page on troubleshooting: ./zicroram --troubleshooting

 This is important as it describes most common issues users may have to deal with and how to either solve or avoid those issues.